IvoFacundo/ivofacundo.github.io/_pages/media.md

   * [Fear itself](www.investorschronicle.co.uk/2014/07/10/comment/chris-dillow/fear-itself-kJXsBgs7QCHcSSxISkOzEP/article.html)
   * [The psychology of overtrading](www.investorschronicle.co.uk/2013/10/17/comment/chris-dillow/the-psychology-of-overtrading-IhEPkSlQULejB5GWOiyMyO/article.html)
   * [When investors know too much](www.investorschronicle.co.uk/2012/02/27/comment/chris-dillow/when-investors-know-too-much-iJcwSBUplbzNBsxYIRbFfO/article.html)

+_Some of the articles are behing paywalls or are not accessible from specific countries.
+Have a look at the pdfs instead._

 ## Investment blogs

-Our findings are regularly discussed in investment blogs:
+Our findings are regularly discussed in investment blogs _(newest posts first)_: